-Gains and losses on such equity instruments are never reclassified to profit or loss and no impairment is recognised in profit or loss.
-Dividends are recognised in profit or loss unless they clearly represent a recovery of part of the cost of the investment, in which case they are recognised in OCI.
-Cumulative gains and losses recognised in OCI are transferred to retained earnings on disposal of an investment.
+Gains and losses on such equity instruments are never reclassified to profit or loss and no impairment is recognized in profit or loss.
+Dividends are recognized in profit or loss unless they clearly represent a recovery of part of the cost of the investment, in which case they are recognized in OCI.
+Cumulative gains and losses recognized in OCI are transferred to retained earnings on disposal of an investment.

-3.18.
+4.18.
 Financial guarantee contracts